oakes/java-assignments/curriculum/week3.md

   * Allow hitting enter in URL textfield
   * Implement `ChangeListener` to update the URL textfield
   * Wire up the back and forward buttons
-* Build as a JAR file
-  * File -> Project Structure...
-  * Click on "JavaFXApp.jar"
-  * Click on "Create Manifest..."
-  * Click OK
-  * Build -> Build Artifacts...
-  * Click on "Build"

 ### Day 3